Jan 22

 Share

-One of the most tedious parts of a case in South Carolina Family Court is conducting discovery.
+One of the most tedious parts of a case in South Carolina Family Court is conducting the discovery process.

 The four most common discovery tools in South Carolina Family Court are described below.